 Majors and Minors in Hebrew & Judaic Studies

 To declare a major or minor in Hebrew & Judaic Studies, please print out and fill in the appropriate form from below and set up a meeting with the Director of Undergraduate Studies (DUGS) to obtain a signature of approval.
 Please contact Ryan Grubbs, Department Assistant, with all general inquiries.

 A major in Hebrew and Judaic Studies requires a minimum of 36 credits.
 At least one course must be completed in each of four chronological divisions: 1) biblical, 2) ancient/rabbinic, 3) medieval, and 4) modern.
 Students must also demonstrate proficiency in Hebrew language equivalent to Intermediate Hebrew II.
 A minimum of twenty credits must be taken in residence at NYU (includes study at NYU Global Academic Centers).
-Only one class may be double-counted toward another degree.
+Only one class may be double-counted toward another major or minor.

 Declaration of Major Form

 A minor in Hebrew and Judaic Studies requires the completion of 16 credits from the department offerings.
 All Hebrew courses may be counted toward the minor.
 A minimum of eight credits must be taken in residence at NYU (includes study at NYU Global Academic Centers).
-Only one course may be double-counted toward another degree.
+Only one course may be double-counted toward another major or minor.

 Declaration of Minor Form